npahucki/linear-importer/README.md

 ### Installation

 1. Create a Personal API key in Linear under Settings -> API
-2. Create a `.env` file and and populate `API_KEY`
+2. Add Team Members in Linear
-3. `yarn install`
+3. Create a `.env` file and and populate `API_KEY`
-4. Unzip Pivotal Tracker export zip file into `assets`
+4. `yarn install`
-5. Add Team Members in Linear
+5. Unzip Pivotal Tracker export zip file into `assets` folder
 6. Consider using a burner account before continuing (See [Notes](#notes))

 ### Usage